The neutron star inner crust: an empirical essay: The neutron star layers.

 \end{widetext} in natural units. $\psi_b$ are the nucleon Dirac fields.
 The $\sigma$, $\omega_\mu$ and $\vec{\rho}_\mu$ are the mesonic fields.
 The $g's$ are the Yukawa coupling constants that simulate the strong interaction, $m_b$ is the mass of the baryon $b$, $m_s$, $m_v$, and $m_\rho$ are the masses of the $\sigma$, $\omega$, and $\rho$ mesons respectively.

 The $U(\sigma)$ is the self-interaction term introduced in ref.~\cite{Boguta} to reproduce some of the saturation properties of the nuclear matter and is given by:

 As neutron stars are stable macroscopic objects, we need to describe a neutral, chemically stable matter and hence, leptons are added as free Fermi gases.
-In Tab. \ref{TL1} we display the parameters of the NL$\rho$ model as well as the prediction of the physical quantities and their inferred values from phenomenology~\cite{Dutra2014,Micaela2017}.
-Moreover, as pointed in ref.~\cite{Rafa,Dutra2014}, the EoS contraint from ref.~\cite{Daniel} is also fully satisfied.
-It is also predicts a maximum mass larger than two solar mass, in agreement with ref.~\cite{Cromartie,Antoniadis}.
+In Tab. \ref{T2}, I display the parameters of the NL$\rho$ model as well as the prediction of the physical quantities and their inferred values from phenomenology~\cite{Dutra2014,Micaela2017}.
+Moreover, as pointed out in ref.~\cite{Rafa,Dutra2014}, the EoS constraint from ref.~\cite{Daniel} is also fully satisfied.
+It also predicts a maximum mass larger than two solar mass, in agreement with ref.~\cite{Cromartie,Antoniadis}.

 \begin{widetext}

 \end{widetext}